 CDL DUI

-Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
+Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
 The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
-A second DUI results in lifetime disqualification.
+A second DUI conviction leads to lifetime CDL disqualification.
 When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Jacksonville, IL